Corset: 19th century

 An "overbust corset" encloses the torso, extending from just under the arms toward the hips.
 An "underbust corset" begins just under the breasts and extends down toward the hips.
 A "longline corset"—either overbust or underbust—extends past the iliac crest, or the hip bone.
-A longline corset is ideal for those who want increased stability, have longer torsos, or want to smooth out their hips.
-A "standard" length corset will stop short of the iliac crest and is ideal for those who want increased flexibility or have a shorter torso.
+A longline corset creates the appearance of a longer torso and narrower hips.
+This style was common during the 1910s, when slim hips came into vogue, and later evolved into the elasticated girdle.
+A "standard" length corset stops short of the iliac crest.
 Some corsets, in very rare instances, reach the knees.
 A shorter kind of corset that covers the waist area (from low on the ribs to just above the hips), is called a waist cincher.
 A corset may also include garters to hold up stockings; alternatively, a separate garter belt may be worn.
+A corset supports the visible dress and distributes the weight of large structural garments, such as petticoats, crinolines, and bustles.
+Corsets were worn under or over petticoats, crinolines, and other structural garments, depending on the time period and the wearer.